NikolaLohinski/gonja/docs/global_functions.md

 # Global Functions

-Globals (or _global functions_) are helpers available in the global scope by default.
+Globals functions are helpers available in the global scope by default.

 ```
 {% for index in range(10) %}